swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-structure-to-your-documentation-pages.md

 ![A screenshot showing the rendered documentation containing three topic groups: Creating a Sloth, Activities, and Schedule.](4_topics_2)

-To add an extension file to your documentation catalog for a specific symbol, use a text editor to create a new file named `Extension.md`.
+To add an extension file for a specific symbol, use a text editor to create an `.md` file within the documentation catalog.
+If you're working in Xcode, you can select the documentation catalog in the project navigator and run the File -> New -> File From Template... menu command.
+Then click "Extension File" under the Documentation section.
+DocC ignores file names of documentation extensions; you can choose any file name you would like as long as it uses an `.md` extension.

-In the `Extension.md` file, replace the `Symbol` placeholder with the symbol path of the symbol you're organizing and rename the file accordingly.
+In the new markdown file, replace the `Symbol` placeholder with the symbol path of the symbol you're organizing and rename the file accordingly.

 ```markdown